 However a good coach also needs a good student.
 Being honest with your riding level is key.

-A great example of honesty is motoDNA student Ash DeBakker in the photo below.
+A great example of honesty is motoDNA student Ash DeBakker.

 Ash was a virtual rookie and through hard work and dedication has progressed from a novice street rider through to superbike racing in just one year.